How Sam increased his water storage by 70% with a RIC loan

-“He’d felt all the impacts of all the droughts and dry periods, so he was a perfect candidate.”
-RIC Engagement Manager Susie Lohrey said there was lots of help available for anyone looking into a RIC loan.
+Sam felt all the impacts of all the droughts and dry periods, making him was a perfect candidate.
+There is lots of help available for anyone looking into a RIC loan.

 Rural Business Tasmania is the service provider for rural financial counsellors in Tasmania.
 CEO Elizabeth Skirving said Rural Business Tasmania worked closely with the RIC to ensure their clients and those in the rural community were supported through the RIC loan application process.

 “We get referrals directly through Susie who is our local RIC representative,” Elizabeth said.
 “We make sure there is that continued conversation throughout the journey that the client’s on.”

 Sam has used his RIC loan to build two new dams and increase the size of an existing dam.
 This has increased his water capacity by about 70%.

 “I’m at the stage now where I’ve worked hard and I’m able to be a full-time farmer,” Sam said.

 “I’ve got a lot of land now and I’ve established myself.

 “It takes time and what I’d say to anyone is, have a go.

 “You’ve got to do it slowly, but don’t be scared to have a crack.”